-Side effects of psych meds can be bad, withdrawal effects are often worse.
+Side effects of psych meds can be bad.
+Withdrawal effects are often worse.
 Psychiatrists often ignore this fact when prescribing.
 They often dismiss withdrawal concerns because they have no personal experience with it.

-Now, I had been discussing getting off all psych meds with my shrink for a few months because I felt like I didn’t need it and I had a feeling that one or more of them was causing my tiredness.
-This just clinched it, it set off my health paranoia.
-My psychiatric symptoms are worse but my ability to deal with them is currently pretty good.
-I know I will crash again sooner or later, but being out from the side effects even if only for a year is worth the trade-off of future suckage.
+Now, I had been discussing getting off all psych meds with my shrink for a few months because I felt like I didn’t need it, and I had a feeling that one or more of them was causing my tiredness.
+This just clinched it.
+It set off my health paranoia.
+My psychiatric symptoms are worse, but my ability to deal with them is currently pretty good.
+I know I will crash again sooner or later, but being out from the side effects, even if only for a year, is worth the trade-off of future suckage.

 I waited a few weeks to make sure all the withdrawal effects were gone before tapering down mirtazapine.
 This one wasn’t as bad as some other antidepressants.
 I stepped down from 45mg in 7.5mg steps, which was about the smallest I could do easily.
-The lowest dose pills are 15mg, cutting them twice is problematic.
-The worst was the first step down, it was so painful I stayed there for 2 weeks.
+The lowest dose pills are 15mg, and cutting them twice is problematic.
+The worst was the first step down.
+It was so painful I stayed there for 2 weeks.
 After that, it was pain-free and stepped down one week at a time.

 Also, do not go cold turkey, ever.
 If you are not going off meds, make sure you never run out.
 The consequences can be painful or worse.
 Do not ever taper off without your doctor knowing.
 I can’t stress that enough.
-You will need them to write prescriptions in a way to make it easy to taper down slowly and to help if really bad things happen.
+You will need them to write prescriptions in a way that makes it easy to taper down slowly and to help if bad things happen.
 Don’t let them dictate the schedule.
 If you are simply switching to a new med, the good news is that withdrawal effects are often minimized.

 Stress B Complex, Fish Oil(later on Hemp Oil), Vitamin D, Magnesium and Fenugreek.
 I still take all of those for other reasons other than Fenugreek. ↩